mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 type generation is optimized to be easily understood even by non-experts in the domain.
 The library tries to keep the type's readability as close to English as possible.

+To learn find more discussion on a quantity creation syntax please refer to the following chapters:

+- [`explicit` is not explicit enough],
+- [Why don't we use UDLs to create quantities?],
+- [Potential surprises during units composition].

 ### Typical operations on quantities

 Various quantities can be multiplied or divided to obtain other derived quantities.
 Quantities of